aimtruong/readme-generator/README.md

-# readme-generator
+# Readme-generator

 //{license}

 ## Description
-    command line generator to create a readme file
+    AS A developer, I WANT a README generator
+    SO THAT I can quickly create a professional README for a new project

+---

 ## Table of Contents
 - [Installation](#installation)